Dudzius/F1_Clock/README.md

 Huge shoutout to the folks at [jolpica-f1](https://github.com/jolpica/jolpica-f1) for awesome open-source F1 API! 🏆

-Thanks to [WiFiManager](https://github.com/tzapu/WiFiManager) for making Wi-Fi setup super friendly. 🏆
+Thanks to [WiFiManager](https://github.com/tzapu/WiFiManager) for making WiFi super easy to setup. 🏆

 >  I'm not much of software engineer and this is my first microcontroler project, so it is a bit rough :)